-To allow your healthcare provider to help you in as many ways as possible, we will try to do a VIDEO appointment.
-There are a few more things you can do to get ready for a VIDEO visit.
+To allow your healthcare provider to help you in as many ways as possible, we do VIDEO telehealth appointments.
+There are a few more things you can do to get ready for your video visit.

 Make sure your battery is charged, or your phone or computer is plugged in.

 Restart your phone or computer and close all apps.
 They can slow down your connection and possibly distract you.

 To keep a phone steady, try leaning it against a stack of books or a box set on a table.
 This will also help keep your arm from getting tired from holding the phone during the entire visit!